 The Glasgow Effect

 The Glasgow Effect was a multi-layered ‘research project‘, which took place in 2016.
 Its central provocation was that Harrison would refuse to travel beyond Glasgow’s city limits, or use any vehicles except her bike, for a whole calendar year (1 January – 31 December 2016).
 On 8 January 2017, she gave a talk about the work at the Glasgow Film Theatre.
-On 4 November 2019, she published a book providing the full context for her thinking and action.
+On 4 November 2019, she published a book providing the complete context for her thinking and action.

 The Global Race